vagnes/infosecguide/README.md

 If you think the list lack something that could be useful, either do a pull request or file an issue.
 Either way is fine, but please include the name of the book, software or whatever, with a short description and a link to either its repository or any other suitable place.
 Open source material is of course appreciated.

 This is by no means any study plan or definite guide to every aspect that you will probably need, however I do think that as this list grows it will be able to give you a helping hand in what to learn next.
 If, however, you want me to create a sort of study plan, just ping me and I will try to start a list for that as well.
-A good starting point is to build stuff in Python (or any high level language) and try to correlate it with InfoSec.
+A good starting point is to build stuff in Python (or any high-level language) and try to correlate it with InfoSec.
 Build a scraper; build something that utilises an exploit that you've heard of.
 The interpreter is the limit.

 ## Contents